-Students of Legal Age Model Policy
+Students of Legal Age Model Policy [required]84

-The Board of De La Salle adopts the following policy effective on the date that the policy is adopted by the Board.
+The Board of Lee A. Tolbert Community Academy adopts the following policy effective on the date that the policy is adopted by the Board.

 Upon attainment of the age of eighteen (18), students shall be deemed adults for purposes of educational records, placement, and reporting.